Fundamentals of Testing – Chapter 1 – ISTQB Foundation

 People make mistakes due to fallibility and other pressures (e.g. deadlines).

 A failure of the system or component caused by a defect.

-Failures don’t only happen due to defects, but also environmental conditions, hardware problems, etc…
+Failures don’t only happen due to defects, environmental conditions, hardware problems, etc…

 Objectives of testing

 - Ensure that key functional and non-functional requirements are examined.

 - Testing is not about removing defects but about notifying developers about them.

 - Testing is also about reducing risk in releasing.

 - Debugging is a process used to identify the causes of bugs in code and correct them.